KxSystems/kx-vscode/README.md

 ![Edit Label Color Opt](https://github.com/KxSystems/kx-vscode/blob/main/img/labels-edit-color-opt.png?raw=true)

-A prompt will be displayed at the top of the screen with the field to edit the color of the Label.
+A prompt is displayed at the top of the screen where you can edit the color of the Label.

 ![Edit Label Color](https://github.com/KxSystems/kx-vscode/blob/main/img/labels-edit-color.png?raw=true)